The mastodon hunters

 Migration into New England

 The uneven retreat of the glacier created new environments swollen with fresh water from the icemelt.
 Large strings of lakes formed in the river valleys.
 Paleoindians followed caribou down the Merrimack Valley and Plum Island to choke points on ancient New England shorelines.
-As they traveled the north-south migration routes, they carried their tools with them wherever they went and visited distant quarries to replenish their tool kits using high quality stone: Ramah chert in Newfoundland; Munsungun chert in Maine, “jasper” (banded and spherulitic rhyolite) in Vermont, eastern Pennsylvania, and Machiasport in Maine; Mt.
+As they traveled the north-south migration routes, they carried their tools with them wherever they went and visited distant quarries to replenish their tool kits using high quality stone: Ramah chert in Newfoundland; Munsungun chert in Maine, “jasper” (banded and spherulitic rhyolite) in Vermont and New Hampshire, eastern Pennsylvania, and Machiasport, Maine; Mt.
 Kineo felsite in Maine; and Onandaga and Normanskill cherts in upstate New York.
 Bands relied on their prey herd for everything—food, clothing, bone and ivory tools, and even shelter, using antlers and rib cages as frames for the rock-bound hide-covered pits in which they sheltered.
 They were dug into permafrost and lined with rocks on land exposed after ice sheet retreat Remains of Paleoindian pit houses have been found on the former shores of glacial lakes.
 The people gathered seasonally at sites where mass kills were possible, taking the animals when they forded waterways at chokepoints; or became trapped on peninsulas, offshore islands or barrier beaches; or were swimming in the water and therefore unable to stampede to get away.
 Paleoindian caribou hunters used the same kill site methods that First Peoples of Canada traditionally use today.

 Pit house, Nunavut Canada (Creative Commons)